intltechventures/Consulting.Project.Tools/Abbreviations.md

 # Abbreviation, Acronyms, Terminology

+Last Updated: 2026-08-16 Sunday

-This glossary is intended to provide a single refernce to be reused across multiple projects - and design artifacts.
+This file is intended to provide a single refernce to be reused across multiple projects - and design artifacts.
 Defining localized/specialized terms may then be limited to being addressed in specific design artifacts.
 The intent is to avoid duplication of a large corpus of glossary entries, in many places.

 |Term       | Definition|
 |-----------|-----------|